Fitness

 • HRP (Hand-Release Push-up): Core stability is key here.
 Practice hand-release push-ups with a focus on a "tight" body to avoid fatigue.

-• SDC (Sprint-Drag-Carry): This event is a pure test of anaerobic capacity.
+• SDC (Sprint-Drag-Carry): This event is pure test of anaerobic capacity.
 High-intensity interval training (HIIT) is the most effective way to reach the 80-90 point range.

 • PLK (Plank): The plank is a test of mental and physical endurance.
 Reaching 80 points requires a 3:00+ hold.